Ps2pS/Numby-/README.md

-# Numby-
+# Numby-Addition
-It consist of almost all the commands of Numby.
+It consist of almost all the commands of Numby Addition.